Nitish-21-YADAV/swachX/README.md

 ## Troubleshooting

-**AI service unavailable:** System falls back gracefully — complaints can still be submitted with "Unknown" waste type.
-The YOLO service is optional.

 **No GPS in image:** If the image has no EXIF GPS data, the system still accepts the complaint.
 Pincode can be inferred from GPS coordinates via reverse geocoding (Nominatim), but manual entry can be added to the frontend form.